eromatiya/the-glorious-dotfiles/README.md

   - You can just substitute its values to `awesome/module/menu.lua`
 + You will probably have an error or the widget will not update because of `weather-update.lua`.
 It is because I did not include an openweathermap API keys and etc.

 **So, you need to configure and tweak it by yourself to make it work properly.
-You can also just open a issue [here](https://github.com/ilovecookieee/Glorious-Dotfiles/issues/new).**
+You can also just open an issue [here](https://github.com/ilovecookieee/Glorious-Dotfiles/issues/new).**

-# Got a problem?
-Just open an issue [here](https://github.com/ilovecookieee/Glorious-Dotfiles/issues/new).
 #### Suggestion?
-If you have any suggestion on how to improve this setup, please open an issue [here](https://github.com/ilovecookieee/Glorious-Dotfiles/issues/new).
+If you have any suggestion on how to improve these setups, please open an issue [here](https://github.com/ilovecookieee/Glorious-Dotfiles/issues/new).

 **Special thanks**